Votline/RusBooster/README.md

 # RusBooster

-RusBooster is a Telegram bot for preparing for the Russian Unified State Exam (ЕГЭ), rewritten in Go.
-Inspired by Duolingo but specifically tailored for the test portion of the ЕГЭ.
+RusBooster is a Telegram bot for preparing for the Russian Unified State Exam (USE), rewritten in Go.
+Inspired by Duolingo but specifically tailored for the test portion of the USE.

 ## Description

-The bot provides Russian language practice exercises in ЕГЭ format, using a database of words and explanations.
+The bot provides Russian language practice exercises in USE format, using a database of words and explanations.

 ## Getting Started:
 RusBooster is already available on Telegram!
 To begin: